gd-internship-abasilaia/simple-java-service/README.md

 # Simple-java-service
 A simple Java service that shows system info and performs arithmetic operations

-# How to run tests
+# How to run tests!
 ```
 mvn test
 ```